Rakhi (2006 film): Plot

 Rakhi starts a manhunt for all sex offenders, sex traffickers, and perverted men and burns them alive while dropping a rakhi at every site.
 A police officer named Meenakshi Iyer is leading the hunt for him, and the entire police force is in a dilemma as the public women all consider Rakhi to be a god, and all men are staying away from women as they do not want to be killed.
 Meenakshi states that Rakhi is either a terrorist, a factionist, a naxalite, or a member of the dacoits who wants publicity for doing these, and she will arrest him within 24 hours.

 Along with Tripura, Rakhi explains his story to the people, including Meenakshi and her team.
 He also explains why he is doing this and what will happen after these incidents.
 Meenakshi even arrests Tripura for recording Rakhi live on the TV program.
 Tripura is ashamed that Meenakshi is trying to arrest a man who is stopping the sex offenders/misogynists as an act for the people, especially the women.
 Eventually, the police keep a reward of 10 lakhs for nabbing Rakhi.
 Rakhi goes to meet his father, grandfather, aunt, and cousin Gowri.
 He explains that he is not the previous Rakhi anymore.

 Rakhi eventually surrenders to Meenakshi and goes to jail, but Meenakshi asks him why he surrendered, and he smiles at her.
 It leads her to research Rakhi's next victim.
 It is revealed that he did so to kill a love-crazed man, Madhukar, who killed Gayathri's friend, Srilatha, because of repeatedly refusing his proposal.

 Meenakshi talks to Rakhi after being verbally abused and kicked by the state minister, whose son was also killed by Rakhi, and she realizes that what Rakhi is doing is correct, as the law is protecting all those men from death after abusing women, even sharing her feelings with him.
-Rakhi also kills the minister after he places a bomb outside Rakhi's jail that kills many women who came forward to Rakhi to tie rakhis on his wrist, including Gowri.
+Enraged, Rakhi also kills the minister after he places a bomb outside Rakhi's jail that kills many women who came forward to Rakhi to tie rakhis on his wrist, including Gowri.
 Rakhi goes to court, and upon the judge seeing that Rakhi did justice to the country, resigns from his post and announces that he will be Rakhi's lawyer and get him acquitted.
 The film ends with Rakhi motivating all the women outside the court to support him.